Spratt93/RawNet2-Explainability-Model/README.md

 To use this model you must have a pre-trained Rawnet2 model *trained_model.pth*

-The *ASVspoof2021_eval.zip* is the test set - which is an even split of bona fide and spoof data points.
-To find out more, read *trial_metadata.txt*
+The test set is an even split of bona fide and spoofed audio.
+It is standardised to the `low_mp3` codec and contains 3 vocoders:
+- `traditional_vocoder`
+- `waveform_concatenation`
+- `neural_vocoder_autoregressive`

+To find out more about the properties of the test set take a look at *trial_metadata.txt*

 To run:
 ```